NEJEtherington/Rain-City-News/README.md

 # Rain City News

-Front-end for the NC News API, built using React.
+Front-end for the NC-news API, built using React.
 The interface allows users to log in as an existing user, comment on existing articles, and vote on articles and comments.
 Users can also delete their own comments.

 Hosted on Netlify : https://rain-city-news.netlify.com